3 Things To Do Once You Find Out You’re Pregnant03 November 2022 | Bevor dein Baby auf die Welt Kommt | By Lisa H

 You can find out more about how midwives work and how to find one in Berlin here: https://www.kietzee.com/blog/midwife

 Here’s also a detailed article on how to decide where to give birth: https://www.kietzee.com/blog/birth-options-berlin

 Finally, if you're interested in a home birth or birthing center, check out this article: https://www.kietzee.com/blog/alternative-birth-berlin

 2. Register for your hospital of choice

-If you (like most couples) are opting for a hospital birth, you will want to learn more about the hospitals near you and when you need to register for birth at each as pre-registration deadlines vary greatly from week 12 to week 35.
+If you (like most couples) are opting for a hospital birth, you will want to learn more about the hospitals near you and when you need to register for birth at each as pre-registration deadlines in Berlin vary greatly from week 12 to week 35.

 Check our detailed list of hospitals in Berlin, including their information sessions and registration deadlines: https://www.kietzee.com/blog/hospitals-for-birth-berlin

 You might be wondering who you need to inform about your pregnancy – your employer?
 Your health insurance?
 Your gynecologist?